 History and Tradition

 It is believed that the souls of departed children return at midnight on the 31st and spend the day with their families once more.
-For this reason, graves and altars will be adorned with sweets, milk and children’s toys and clothing.
-Then on the 2nd the adult spirits will visit.
+For this reason, graves and altars will be adorned with sweets, milk, and children’s toys and clothing.
+Then on November 2nd, the adult spirits will visit.
 They will be celebrated with special offerings at their graves as well.
-Yet this is not a time of sadness but of rejoicing.
+Yet this is not a time of sadness, but of rejoicing.
 For these two days everyone is reunited, and by honoring the dead, blessings and good fortune will be bestowed on the living.

 Events in Puerto Vallarta

 Each state in Mexico celebrates a little differently based on the majority of indigenous or religious inhabitants.
 Puerto Vallarta, in Jalisco, has planned a vibrant jubilee to bring this incredible holiday to life.
-Now until November 2nd there will be events and activities held around the city including 32 enormous, hand-crafted Catrinas, nearly 80 elaborate altars, art exhibitions, contests and guided tours.
+Now until November 2nd there will be events and activities held around the city including giant, hand-crafted Catrinas, elaborate altars, art exhibitions, and guided tours.

 The Trolley of Terror

 Garza Blanca Preserve has also orchestrated a unique family celebration of its own for guests who enjoy a little thrill on their vacations.
-On the night of Halloween, you can take an eerie trip on the Trolley of Terror as you head to a Halloween dinner!
+On the night of Halloween, you can take an eerie trip on the Spooky Trolley!
 You do not need to make a reservation.
-Simply be in the Garza Blanca lobby for the 7, 7:30 or 8 pm ride.
-A masked man will narrate your journey as you travel from the hotel to your spooky dining location.
-Tickets are only $590 pesos, but muffle your screams and beware of the dead.
+Simply be in the Garza Blanca lobby for the 7:00, 7:30, or 8:00 pm ride.
+A masked man will narrate your journey as you travel around the Garza Blanca Preserve, just remember to muffle your screams and beware of the dead.

 To celebrate in a more customary fashion, the staff at the resort will create altars over on the property.